Tom Barabas: Commercial success

 Barabas released 12 CD's, three of which made the Billboard Charts.
 Sedona Suite charted number 12 and held that position for 29 weeks.
 Other albums of note include Wind Dancer (with Dean Evenson), reaching Billboard's Top-15, and Classica Nouveau, which reached number 18 on Billboard's Top-20.

 Barabas and Dean Evenson enjoyed a long friendship and collaborated on several Soundings albums including Soaring, WindDancer, Back to the Garden and Healing Suite.

 Barabas wrote and performed an original composition for the Heartkeys AIDS Benefit Concert and the Heartkeys album, and performed for the American Cancer Society and the AIDS Foundation of America.
-Some of his better known performance venues were the Metropolitan Museum of Art, Red Rocks Amphitheater, Delta Airlines and Princess Cruise Lines.
+Some of his better known performance venues were the Metropolitan Museum of Art, Red Rocks Amphitheater, Delta Air Lines and Princess Cruise Lines.